← All Articles

 5. Professional conduct (preparation, communication, flexibility)

 Maintain speaker scorecards for future programming decisions.
-Top 20% of speakers should anchor future events, middle 60% may return with coaching, bottom 20% should not be re-invited.
+Top performers should anchor future events.
+Middle performers may return with coaching.
+Poor performers should not be re-invited.

 Building Long-Term Speaker Relationships

-The AI speaking circuit comprises approximately 200-300 frequently booked experts worldwide.
-Building relationships with this community creates sustainable competitive advantages.
+The AI speaking circuit comprises a relatively small community of frequently booked experts.
+Building relationships with this community creates sustainable competitive advantages for your events.

 Year-Round Engagement Strategy